Our Lady of Medjugorje: Jelena Vasilj

-Jelena Vasilj, a young woman from Medjugorje, allegedly also had apparitions of Our Lady on 24 May 1983.
+Jelena Vasilj, a young woman from Medjugorje, allegedly also had interior locutions of Our Lady on 24 May 1983.

 Economic impact

 According to Daniel McLaughlin of the Irish Times, although the Yugoslav authorities initially regarded the apparitions as little more than a conspiracy on the part of Croat extremists, gradually "the cash-strapped Yugoslav authorities realized the commercial potential of Medjugorje."
 Paolo Apolito writes that during the 1980s, Medjugorje was visited by a million pilgrimages on average.
 The number of visits continued after the end of Bosnian War in 1995.

-The popularity of the Medjugorje apparitions turned the local community from a rural to a regional center.
+The popularity of the medjugorje apparitions turned the local community from a rural to a regional center.
 Journalist Inés San Martin described Medjugorje as "barely more than a village in 1981, and has since grown to become one big hotel, with restaurants and religious shops being the only commercial activity at hand."
 San Martin continues, "the holy industry of Medjugorje is in no way unique.
 From Rome’s St. Peter’s Square to Lourdes, vendors of endless religious articles, from an image of the Virgin to bobbing pope heads are always part of the scenery at any major Catholic venue."

 Some profits were illegally used to fund the Croat military.
 One example is a businessman from the United Kingdom who used the money he apparently collected funds for the war orphans, but the money was channeled to the Croat military.